 Hoo Yew Wah was arrested at just 20 years old in Malaysia.
 He was locked up for having drugs on him.
-Twelve years later, he’s on death row.
+Thirteen years later, he’s on death row.

 This cruelty isn’t right – let’s get clemency for Hoo Yew Wah now.